 Sanskrit:क्लेश कर्म विपाकाशयैरपरामृष्टः पुरुषविशेषईश्वरः ॥२४॥

-This sutra adds the characteristics ofIsvara as that special Self which is unaffected (अपरामृष्ट,aparamrsta) by one's obstacles/hardships (क्लेश,klesha), one's circumstances created by past or one's current actions (कर्म,karma), one's life fruits (विपाक,vipâka), and one's psychological dispositions/intentions (आशय, ashaya).[38][39]
+This sutra adds the characteristics ofIshvara as the special Self which is unaffected (अपरामृष्ट,aparamrsta) by one's obstacles/hardships (क्लेश,klesha), one's circumstances created by past or one's current actions (कर्म,karma), one's life fruits (विपाक,vipâka), and one's psychological dispositions/intentions (आशय, ashaya).[38][39]

-In Nyayasutra's Book 4, Chapter 1 examines what causes production and destruction of entities (life, matter) in universe.
+Nyayasutra's Book 4, Chapter 1, examines what causes the production and destruction of entities (life, matter) in the universe.
 It considers many hypotheses, includingIshvara.
-Verses 19–21, postulates Ishvara exists and is the cause, states a consequence of postulate, then presents contrary evidence, and from contradiction concludes that the postulate must be invalid.[46]
+Verses 19–21 postulate that Ishvara exists and is the cause, state a consequence of the postulate, then present contrary evidence, and from the contradiction conclude that the postulate must be invalid.[46]

 सिद्धान्तसूत्र :ईश्वरः कारणम्, पुरुषकर्माफल्यदर्शनात्